 15 Best Things to Do in Bradenton (FL)

-The city had a population of more than 50,000 residents at the time of the last census and is a principal part of the Sarasota-Bradenton Metro area – home to more than half a million people.
+The population had grown to more than 55,000 residents at the last census, and the city is a principal part of the Sarasota-Bradenton Metro area – home to more than half a million people.

-Below are 15 things to do in and around Bradenton, Florida.
+Below is my run-down of the 15 best things to do in and around Bradenton, Florida.

 1. Village of the Arts